JuliaGraphics/Colors.jl/README.md

     - `"hsla(h,s,l,a)"` was used, in which case an `HSLA` color;
     - a specific `Colorant` type was specified in the first argument

-When writing functions the `Colorant"red"` version is preferred, because the slow step runs when the code is parsed (i.e., during compilation rather than run-time).
+When writing functions the `colorant"red"` version is preferred, because the slow step runs when the code is parsed (i.e., during compilation rather than run-time).